Charles Schwab vs Fidelity 2026: Which Brokerage Should You Choose?

 Is Charles Schwab or Fidelity better for beginners?

-Fidelity is slightly better for beginners — the $10 robo-advisor minimum, ZERO expense ratio funds, and strong educational content make it a low-friction place to start.
-That said, if there's a Schwab branch near you and you like being able to walk in and ask questions, that can tip the scales the other way.
-Both are genuinely beginner-friendly.
+Fidelity has a slight edge for beginners — the $10 robo-advisor minimum, ZERO expense ratio funds, and solid educational content make it easy to get started.
+But if there's a Schwab branch nearby and you want to talk through things with a person, that could change the equation.
+Both are beginner-friendly.

 Do Charles Schwab and Fidelity both offer $0 commission trades?

-Yes — $0 for online stock and ETF trades, $0.65 per options contract, no account minimums at either.
-Pretty much industry standard at this point.
+Yes — $0 for online stock and ETF trades, $0.65 per options contract, no minimums at either one.
+Pretty much standard across the board now.

 Which brokerage is better for retirement accounts?

-Both are excellent here.
-Fidelity consistently scores slightly higher for IRA-specific features and rollover support.
-Schwab is particularly strong for self-employed folks setting up Solo 401(k)s or SEP-IRAs, largely because of their branch support.
-Honestly, you'd be well-served by either.
+Both are excellent.
+Fidelity scores slightly higher for IRA-specific features and rollover support.
+Schwab is particularly strong if you're self-employed and setting up a Solo 401(k) or SEP-IRA, mainly because of their branch support.
+Either would serve you well here.

 Can I have accounts at both Charles Schwab and Fidelity?

-Absolutely — and plenty of investors do exactly that.
-A common setup: use Schwab for active trading via thinkorswim, and Fidelity for long-term index investing in ZERO funds.
-No rule says you can only use one brokerage.
+Absolutely — plenty of investors do.
+A common setup: use Schwab for active trading through thinkorswim, and Fidelity for long-term index investing in ZERO funds.
+Nothing stops you from using both.

 Which has better index funds?

-Fidelity, and it's not super close.
+Fidelity, and it's not especially close.
 Their ZERO expense ratio funds (0.00% ER) are unmatched among major brokerages.
-Schwab's index funds are also very competitive at 0.03%–0.06%, which is still excellent — but you literally cannot beat zero.
+Schwab's index funds are very competitive at 0.03%–0.06%, which is still excellent — you just can't beat zero.

 Is my money safe at Charles Schwab and Fidelity?

 Yes.
-Both are SIPC members protecting up to $500,000 in securities (including $250,000 in cash), and both carry additional excess SIPC coverage on top of that.
+Both are SIPC members protecting up to $500,000 in securities (including $250,000 in cash), with additional coverage on top of that.
 Both require two-factor authentication and use bank-level encryption.
 Schwab also offers FDIC insurance on cash through their banking arm.
-Your money is as safe as it can reasonably be at either institution.
+Your money is as safe as it reasonably can be at either place.